Anonip is a tool to anonymize IP-addresses in log-files.

 It masks the last bits of IPv4 and IPv6 addresses.
 That way most of the relevant information is preserved, while the IP-address does not match a particular individuum anymore.

-The log entries get directly piped from Apache to Anonip.
-The unmasked IP addresses are never written to any file.
+Depending on your webserver software, the log entries may directly get piped to Anonip.
+The unmasked IP addresses will never be written to any file.

 - Masks IP addresses in log files

 - The column containing the IP address can freely be chosen

 - Alternatively use a regex to point anonip to the location(s) of the IP(s).
 See this RFC for more information.

 - Works for both access.log- and error.log files

 If you're using python version >=3.3, there are no external dependencies.